nmbrodnax/ppol-670-nb775/pset6.md

  5. Display a visualization of your decision tree.

- 6. Create a DataFrame with columns for the variable name and the variable importance from the model.
+ 6. Create a DataFrame with two columns: variable name and variable importance.
+Hint: You can extract variable importance from the Decision Tree model.

- 7. Create a horizontal bar plot with the variable names sorted by importance.
+ 7. Create a horizontal bar plot titled "Variable Importance" with the variable names sorted by importance.
 Discuss the relative importance of the variables for predicting a heart disease diagnosis.